UK, EU seek to avert 'sausage war' in post-Brexit talks | Law-Order

 - United Kingdom

-The UK is calling on the European Union to show pragmatism and “common sense,” as the two sides meet to resolve differences over the implementation of their post-Brexit trade deal in Northern Ireland.
+A senior European Union official expressed frustration Wednesday after talks with the UK broke up without resolving differences over the implementation of their post-Brexit trade deal in Northern Ireland.

+Maros Sefcovic, the EU's chief negotiator in the talks, said the bloc had reached a “crossroads'' in its relationship with the U.K. after the British government threatened to take further unilateral action to delay living up to its obligations under the Brexit agreement.

+“Trust, which should be at the heart of every partnership, needs to be restored,'' Sefcovic told reporters after the talks.

-Britain's chief official in the talks, David Frost, made the comment after his European Union counterpart said the bloc was ready to act “firmly and resolutely” if the U.K. failed to honor its commitments under the agreement.
-Frost and EU chief negotiator Maros Sefcovic are meeting Wednesday in London amid rising tensions in Northern Ireland, the only part of the U.K. that shares a land border with the EU.
-A part of the trade deal known as the Northern Ireland Protocol was designed to protect the peace process in the region.
-Many pro-British residents are angry, however, because it creates a regulatory border between Northern Ireland and the rest of the UK.
-Newly required border checks have also caused shortages of some products.
+“What the EU is insisting on is we should operate the protocol in an extremely purist way,'' Frost said separately.
+“The reality is that it's a very balanced document that's designed to support the peace process and deal with the very sensitive politics in Northern Ireland.”
+While the Northern Ireland Protocol was designed to protect the peace process in the region, many pro-British residents are angry because of the regulatory border between Northern Ireland and the rest of the U.K. Newly required border checks have also caused shortages of some products.

 Britain is calling for compromise, but the EU says the new rules are needed to protect the bloc's single market.
 Both sides fear the tensions could fuel a return to violence in Northern Ireland.

+The U.K. insists it wants to avoid a trade war with the EU, and says no decision has been taken on whether it will unilaterally extend the grace period for chilled meats due to end on June 30.
+Sefcovic said that would spark stern retaliatory action.

-“Further threats of legal action and trade retaliation from the EU won't make life any easier for the shopper in Strabane who can't buy their favorite product,” Frost said, referring to a town in Northern Ireland.
-“What is needed is pragmatism and common sense solutions to resolve the issues as they are before us.
-This work is important, and it is ever more urgent.”
-The 1998 Good Friday Agreement, which brought peace to Northern Ireland, was underpinned by the fact that both the UK and the Republic of Ireland were members of the European Union.
+The 1998 Good Friday Agreement, which brought peace to Northern Ireland, was underpinned by the fact that both the U.K. and the Republic of Ireland were members of the EU.
 That made it possible for trade to flow freely between Ireland and Northern Ireland, stimulating economic growth and creating jobs on both sides of the border.

 In an effort to keep the border open, the EU and the U.K. agreed that Northern Ireland would remain part of the European single market after Brexit.
 But that means EU rules on issues such as food safety still apply in Northern Ireland, meaning there have to be checks on some goods shipped into Northern Ireland from other parts of the U.K.